arnbme/apcupsd/README.md

 <a name="modules"></a>
 ## 6. SmartUPS Driver and VBS modules

-There are five VBS scripts and a one Groovy Device Handler (DH) associated with this app stored in a Github respitory.
+There are four VBS scripts and a one Groovy Device Handler (DH) associated with this app stored in a Github respitory.
 You may also install he Groovy module using the [Hubitat Package Manager](https://community.hubitat.com/t/beta-hubitat-package-manager/38016).
 The VBS scripts must be copied to C:/apcupsd/etc/apcupsd from Github
 * After or prior to installing smartUPS.vbs
   * edit the module
   * change hubitatHubIp = "http://192.168.0.106:39501/notify" to the your hub's IP address